frthkn/Calculator/README.md

 # Calculator
-Simple Calculator

-#This is a simple calculator, I made it by HTML, CSS and Javascript.
+This is a simple calculator, I made it by HTML, CSS and Javascript.

-#check gif
+Check gif